edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 Some mechanisms that would violate these criteria are:

 a.
 Import hooks.
-These would normally fail to work on a module-by-module basis, and would instead apply recursively to all new modules imported from within a module.
+These would normally fail to work on a module-by-module basis; instead they apply recursively to all new modules imported from within a module.

 b.
 A new piece of syntax or new semantics for Python 3.6 that is